Stack Configuration¶

 Each service in a stack can be configured under "[Stack] > Configure > Stack services > [Service]".
 A service can be enabled or disabled and marked as required or optional.
 Required services cannot be excluded during new app creation.

-Only one service should be marked as main.
-If that service has an HTTP endpoint, the app's main technical domain will target the main endpoint of the main app service.
+Only one HTTP-capable service can be marked as main.
+Services without HTTP endpoints cannot be main.
+The main stack service controls which app service receives the app instance's main technical route, which targets the main endpoint of the main app service.

 You can set the number of replicas per service.
 This is not available for external services.